The Music Conservatory

 The first two years of study (freshman and sophomore) offer the student a well-rounded foundation in music and an orientation to the major field.
 All degree programs include a common core of two-year sequences in musicianship (written, aural, and keyboard skills) and music history.

 At the conclusion of the fourth semester (or the equivalent for transfer students), each student will be reviewed to confirm that the freshman and sophomore requirements have been completed satisfactorily.
-Satisfactory progress is defined as grades of B- or higher in applied music 214, 274, or 204 (and associated jury exams), courses in the major, and ensembles; completion of all music core courses and general studies courses attempted; and a cumulative grade point average of at least 2.0 (2.7 for music education majors).
+Satisfactory progress is defined as grades of B- or higher in the fourth semester of applied music (201, 211, 271, 281; and associated jury exams), courses in the major, and ensembles; completion of all music core courses and general studies courses attempted; and a cumulative grade point average of at least 2.0 (2.7 for music education majors).
 Students should consult the CCPA Student Handbook for additional information on the fourth-semester review.

 Upper division

 The last two years of study (junior and senior) are concentrated in the student’s field of specialization.
-If approved for entrance into the upper division via the fourth-semester review, students will present their first formal public solo performances and complete advanced coursework and the capstone project according to program requirements.
-Students will not be approved to present the fourth-semester review, present their junior recitals, or undertake upper-division major coursework unless they have completed or will be concurrently enrolled in MUSC 222 by the sixth semester of enrollment (or the equivalent for transfer students)
+If approved for entrance into the upper division, students will present their first formal public solo performances and complete advanced coursework and the capstone project according to program requirements.